nghiendam2601/DATN_DamMinhNghien_0198666/README.md

 - **Personalized Watchlist:** Create and manage your own watchlist by adding your favorite movies and TV shows.
 - **Advanced Search:** Easily search for famous actors, movies, and TV shows.
 - **Trending Topics:** Explore trending movies and popular topics of interest.
-- **Quick Summaries:** Get concise summaries to quickly decide which movies or shows to watch.
+- **Watch in Minutes:** Get concise summaries/reviews of Movies/ TV series in minutes.
-- **Customizable Modes:** witch between Light and Dark mode or follow the system’s default color mode.
+- **Customizable Modes:** switch between Light and Dark mode or follow the system’s default color mode.
 - **Language Options:** Seamlessly switch between English and Vietnamese for a personalized experience.
--

 ### Technologies Used

 - UIKit